- In Study Order

 You've already learned the basic trig graphs.
-But just as you could make the basic quadratic x2, more complicated, such as –(x + 5)2 – 3, so also trig graphs can be made more complicated.
+But just as you could make the basic quadratic, y = x2, more complicated, such as y = –(x + 5)2 – 3, so also trig graphs can be made more complicated.
 We can transform and translate trig functions, just like you transformed and translated other functions in algebra.

 Now let's look at g(t) = 3sin(t):

-Do you see that the graph is three times as tall?
-The amplitude has changed from 1 to 3.
-This is always true: Whatever number A is multiplied on the trig function gives you the amplitude; in this case, that number was 3.
-So 0.5cos(t) would have an amplitude of 1/2, and –2cos(t) would have an amplitude of 2 and would also be flipped upside down.
+Do you see that this second graph is three times as tall as was the first graph?
+The amplitude has changed from 1 in the first graph to 3 in the second, just as the multiplier in front of the sine changed from 1 to 3.
+This relationship is always true: Whatever number A is multiplied on the trig function gives you the amplitude (that is, the "tallness" or "shortness" of the graph); in this case, that amplitude number was 3.

 Now let's look at h(t) = sin(2t):

-Do you see that the graph is squished in from the sides?
+Do you see how this third graph is squished in from the sides, as compared with the first graph?
 Do you see that the sine wave is cycling twice as fast, so its period is only half as long?
-This is always true: Whatever value B is multiplied on the variable, you use this value to find the period ω (omega) of the trig function, according to the formula:
+This relationship is always true: Whatever value B is multiplied on the variable (inside the trig function), you use this value to find the period ω ("omega", not "double-u") of the trig function, according to this formula:

-In the sine above, that value was 2.
+In the sine wave graphed above, the value of the period multiplier B was 2.
 (Sometimes the value of B inside the function will be negative, which is why there are absolute-value bars on the denominator.)
-The formula says that cos(3t) will have a period of (2π)/3 = (2/3)π, and tan(t/2) will have a period of (2π)/(1/2) = 4π.
+As a result, its period was 2π/2 = π.

 Now let's looks at j(t) = sin(t – π/3):